David Wagoner, born 1926, American

 Dial down and ticking under the pillow-slip,

-Unknown provenance from an exhibition of furniture, MOMA, New York, c.
-2009.
+Unknown provenance from an exhibition of furniture, MOMA, NY I don’t recall when

 Two sheets to the wind hauled back from sleep-